Central School of Ballet

-The Conservatoire’s unique position as a partnership of eight schools creates both challenges and opportunities in widening access due to the small selective nature of the schools.
+The Conservatoire’s unique position as a partnership of schools creates both challenges and opportunities in widening access due to the small selective nature of the schools.
 Our locations at the heart of three vibrant cultural centres in London, Bristol and Leeds also offer a unique position to widen access across a broader area than would be possible with a single geographic location.

 As a collective, we have a shared responsibility to widen access and success.
 However each school specialises in different disciplines with different pre-requisite training needs and therefore different access challenges.

 You can view or download the Conservatoire’s Widening Access and Success Strategy for 2016-20 via the link below.

 Outreach and community interaction are an integral part of the Conservatoire’s mission to widen access.
 The Conservatoire schools offer a range of activities outside of their degree provisions, from leisure classes for adults and children to one-off workshops, short courses and summer schools in a particular discipline.

 For an overview of what’s on offer, you can download our poster, Opportunities to Get Involved, by clicking on the link below.